rabix/cwl-svg/README.md

-#CWL-SVG
+# CWL-SVG

-CWL-SVG is a library for visualization of Common Workflow Language workflows
+CWL-SVG is a Typescript library for visualization of Common Workflow Language workflows

 ## Usage